wormhole-foundation/demo-mayanswift/README.md

 Ensure you have the following installed:

 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your machine
-- A wallet with a private key, funded with native tokens on Mainnet for gas fees
+- A wallet with a private key, funded with native tokens on mainnet for gas fees

 ## Setup and Usage